Canonical almost complex structures on ACH Einstein manifolds: Introduction

-Let us recall the result of Roth \cite{Roth-99-Thesis} and Biquard \cite{Biquard-00} (see also the English translation \cite{Biquard-00-English}) on deformations of Einstein ACH metrics, because our result will be its generalization: an Einstein ACH metric $g$ can be deformed into a family of such metrics parametrized by the conformal infinity when $\ker_{(2)}P_{\Hat{E}}=0$ is satisfied, where $P_{\Hat{E}}$ is the linearized gauged Einstein operator $\nabla_g^*\nabla_g-2\mathring{R}_g$ acting on symmetric 2-tensors (here, $\nabla_g$ is the Levi-Civita connection, and $\mathring{R}_g$ is the pointwise linear action of the curvature tensor) and $\ker_{(2)}P_{\Hat{E}}$ denotes its $L^2$-kernel.
-It can be easily observed that $\ker_{(2)}P_{\Hat{E}}=0$ is satisfied when $g$ has negative sectional curvature (see \cite{Roth-99-Thesis}*{Proposition 4.8} and the comment following \cite{Biquard-00}*{D\'efinition I.1.6}).
-Moreover, the author proved in \cite{Matsumoto-preprint16} that, if $n\ge 3$, then the Cheng--Yau metric on any smoothly bounded strictly pseudoconvex domain in a Stein manifold of dimension $n$ satisfies $\ker_{(2)}P_{\Hat{E}}=0$.

-Our claim in the theorem below is roughly the following: if what is given in the beginning is not only a metric $g$ but an ACH almost Hermitian structure $(g,J)$ that is K\"ahler-Einstein (or an \emph{ACH K\"ahler-Einstein structure} for short), then under the same assumption $\ker_{(2)}P_{\Hat{E}}=0$, one can construct a family of deformed ACH almost Hermitian structures satisfying \eqref{eq:system-of-equations} parametrized by the conformal infinity.
+Recall the result of Roth \cite{Roth-99-Thesis} and Biquard \cite{Biquard-00} (see also the English translation \cite{Biquard-00-English}) on deformations of Einstein ACH metrics: an Einstein ACH metric $g$ can be deformed into a family of such metrics parametrized by the conformal infinity when the $L^2$ kernel $\ker_{(2)}P_{\Hat{E}}$ of the linearized gauged Einstein operator $P_{\Hat{E}}=\nabla_g^*\nabla_g-2\mathring{R}_g$ acting on symmetric 2-tensors vanishes (here, $\nabla_g$ is the Levi-Civita connection, and $\mathring{R}_g$ is the pointwise linear action of the curvature tensor).
+Our claim in the theorem below is its variation, and is roughly the following: if what is given in the beginning is not only a metric but an ACH almost Hermitian structure that is K\"ahler-Einstein (or an \emph{ACH K\"ahler-Einstein structure} for short), then under the same assumption on $P_{\Hat{E}}$, one can similarly construct a family of deformed ACH almost Hermitian structures satisfying \eqref{eq:system-of-equations}.